faroucksc/sarah_project/README.md

 # Flashcard App MVP

 A simple flashcard application that allows users to upload documents and automatically generate flashcards using AI.
+This project follows Test-Driven Development (TDD) principles.

 ## Features